Larry Bird: Rivalry with Magic Johnson

 Larry Bird and Magic Johnson are known to be "one of the greatest rivalries in sports."
-Their rivalry began in college, when Larry Bird and Indiana State lost to Magic Johnson and Michigan State in the NCAA Championship game.
-Their rivalry continued on in the revived Celtics–Lakers Rivalry in the NBA.
-The Celtics, led by Bird, and the Lakers, led by Magic, were present in every NBA Finals series in the 80's, with Bird and Magic meeting three times.
+Their rivalry began in college, when Bird and Indiana State lost to Johnson and Michigan State in the NCAA Championship game.
+Their rivalry continued on in the revived Celtics–Lakers rivalry in the NBA.
+Either the Celtics, led by Bird, or the Lakers, led by Magic, were present in every NBA Finals series in the '80s, with Bird and Magic meeting thrice.
 Magic got the upper hand against Bird, beating him in 1985 and 1987, while Bird beat Magic in 1984.

+Throughout the 1980s, contests between the Celtics and the Lakers—both during the regular season and in the Finals—attracted enormous television audiences.
+The first regular-season game between the Celtics and the Lakers in the 1987–88 season proved to be a classic with Magic Johnson banking in an off-balance shot from near the three-point line at the buzzer for a narrow 115–114 Lakers victory at Boston Garden.
+The historical rift between the teams, which faced each other several times in championship series of the 1960s, fueled fan interest in the rivalry.
+Bird and Magic's presence on the court was only a small part of their contribution to basketball, as their rivalry changed the landscape of the NBA, transforming it from a "struggling, barely profitable league into a highly visible, financial and marketing dream for teams and players alike."
+Many people realized that the emergence of these two stars was linked with the rise in popularity of the NBA, as the NBA started to market towards these two stars.